 Types of Communication by Police

-Types of Communication by Police.
 Communication is an important factor in effective policing.
-Police work in the streets and communication with the...
+Police work in the streets and communication with the public are critical in law...